5l1v3r1/go-flandmark/README.md

 # Usage

-The binding itself couldn't be simpler.
+The exposed API couldn't be simpler.
 You can see the [full documentation](http://godoc.org/github.com/unixpickle/go-flandmark) for more details, or you can look at the wonderful [demonstrations](demo).

 In essence, the API has a few types that you will need to work with.
 These types are as follows: